ITP-xStory/Blenduino/Proposal.md

 ## Address Greater Landscape

 _Please address how the open source project you are creating or contributing to fits into a greater field or tech landscape.
 Who has done similar work before?
-How are you building off this, and how?
+How are you building off this?
 What sets your project apart from your colleagues?_

 This system could be thought of as similar in concept to the Processing(/p5)/Arduino relationship, in that physical data can be sent from the Arduino to a more powerful processor so that something interesting can be done with it.
 The more powerful processor in this case is the Blender engine, which specialises in all things 3D.
 So, where in Processing/p5 the physical data coming in could alter parameters of your code, in this system the physical data coming in could alter parameters of objects in your 3D enivonment (PSR\*, light intensity, colour)